whawty/auth/README.md

 The whawty.auth app can be configured to automatically do upgrades to newer hash algorithms when a user logs in.
 This way it is possible to smoothly upgrade to newer/stronger hashing formats.
 The app also supports synchronisation between multiple hosts.
-An sample setup for this can be found [here](app/sync/README.md).
+A sample setup for this can be found [here](app/sync/README.md).

 ## golang API